Fakhraddin Shahbazov: Early life and education

 Shahbazov was born on 22 January 1950 in Baku, Azerbaijan SSR.
 In 1967, he completed his secondary education at the Secondary School No. 20 in Baku.
 From 1969 through 1971, Shahbazov served in the Soviet Armed Forces.
 In 1972, he started to work at the Television and Radio Broadcasting Company of Azerbaijan.

 Personal life

 Shahbazov was married and had two children.

 Nagorno Karabakh War

 The forceful expulsion of Azerbaijanis from Upper Karabakh and nowadays Armenia by Armenians since 1988 also worried Fakhraddin Shahbazov.
 He volunteered for the front-line, prepared reports from battlefields and broadcast them in the country and abroad.
 Despite repeated encounters with dangerous situations, he continued to go to the front-line as a reporter.
-In 1991, the Armenians committed unimaginable atrocities in the Khojavend District.
-Civilians were killed, villages were burned.

 On November 20, government officials and a number of other individuals departed for Khojavend on a Mi-8 helicopter to investigate these events.
 Near the village of Garakend in Khojavend, Armenians attacked the helicopter with heavy machine-gun fire.
-The Armenians did not even hesitate to insult their dead bodies.